MFDF Enhances the Governance of Mutual Funds

 The Mutual Fund Directors Forum is an independent, non-profit organization that serves independent directors of mutual funds and other U.S. registered investment companies.
 The Forum seeks to enhance fund governance by building a strong community among independent directors through educational and networking opportunities and by providing directors with a strong voice in the key policy debates impacting directors’ effectiveness and the future of the fund industry.

-May 19, 2021Director Discussion Series - Open Forum via Zoom
+New York October 14, 2021Director Discussion Series - Open Forum (New York)

-DDS Meetings provide a venue for independent directors and CCOs to discuss timely issues with peers and experts.
-This Zoom meeting will be held from 11:15 am to 12:15 pm (ET).Learn more
+DDS meetings provide a venue for independent directors and CCOs to discuss timely issues with peers and experts.
+This in-person meeting will be held from 10:30 am to 12:00 pm at the offices of Sidley Austin, LLP in New York City.Learn more

 COVID-19 Resources for Fund Directors

 MFDF aims to keep fund directors up to date on relevant regulatory and business topics during the global health crisis.
 This list of resources provides information on regulatory relief and guidance, commentary on legal, strategic and governance matters, as well as asset management industry news.
 As we update this list, we will post the updates via our Forum News Feed daily blog.

 What Fund Directors Need to Know about AI and Quantitative Investing